rahulrana95/datifyy_monorepo_v2/docs/DEVELOPMENT.md

 This document provides comprehensive guidelines for adding new services, RPC methods, and following the established development patterns in this project.

+> **Note**: For detailed information about the current backend architecture, service implementations, database schema, and API reference, see [BACKEND_ARCHITECTURE.md](./BACKEND_ARCHITECTURE.md).

 ## Table of Contents

 - [Architecture Overview](#architecture-overview)